Efficient MPC for Emergency Evasive Maneuvers, Part I: Hybridization of the Nonlinear Problem: Acknowledgment

 \section{Acknowledgment}

-This research is funded by the Dutch Science Foundation NWO-TTW within the EVOLVE project (no.\ 18484).
+This research is funded by the Dutch Science Foundation NWO-TTW within the EVOLVE project (no.\ 18484) and by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme within the CLariNet project (no.\ 101018826).
 The authors would also like to thank Dr.\ Barys Shyrokau for fruitful discussions on grid generation ideas.

 \begin{IEEEbiography}[{ }]{Leila Gharavi} is a PhD candidate at Delft Center for Systems and Control, Delft University of Technology, The Netherlands.
 She received her BSc and MSc degrees in mechanical engineering from Amirkabir University of Technology (Tehran Polytechnic) in Iran and has research experience in automatic manufacturing and production, vibration analysis and control of nonlinear dynamics, and soft rehabilitation robotics.